WinterAxis/ESV-MD-Bible/The_Bible_esv/10_2_Samuel/2_Sam_8.md

 and Zadok the son of Ahitub and Ahimelech the son of Abiathar were priests, and Seraiah was secretary,

 ###### 18
-and Benaiah the son of Jehoiada was over the Cherethites and the Pelethites, and David's sons were priests. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+and Benaiah the son of Jehoiada was over the Cherethites and the Pelethites, and David's sons were priests.

 ***